Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 {{% /notice %}}

-{{% notice note "Winget install is not supported - you should pin/denylist VRR in winget" %}}
+{{% notice note "Winget install is not supported - you should pin/denylist Velociraptor in winget" %}}

 If your windows environment use winget command line tool (or `Romanitho/Winget-AutoUpdate` for user toasts) for unattended 3rd party